Building Effective Agents

 What You’ll Learn

-- ✓When added agentic autonomy is worth the cost — and when it isn't
+- ✓When added autonomy is worth its latency, cost and error-compounding penalty

 Highlights